esgf2-us/metagrid/docs/docs/contributors/architecture_design.md

 ## Overview

 The project repo is a mono-repo split up between directories for the `/frontend`, `/backend`, `/traefik`, and `/docs`.
 Each directory contains its own microservice(s).
-The `/traefik` directory is intended for deployment in a production environment.

 **Why a mono-repo?**